0xc60f/CSPCreatePerTask2022/README.md

 # CSPCreatePerTask2022

-A sample Create Performance Task for AP Computer Science Principles for the 2021-2022 school year.
+The CSP Create Performance Task for 2022